-A note from The Foodbank’s President John F. Knapp
+A note from The Foodbank’s CEO John F. Knapp

 Dear Foodbank Supporters: